-Oak (Quercus sp.) was identified from the charcoal remains associated with the lining of the trough and the two spreads.
+From the analysis above it is clear that oak was specifically selected for use at the features excavated at Corrin 2.
+The oak identified suggests that there was a plentiful supply of oak in the surrounding environment.
 Throughout all periods of prehistory and history oak has been used for structural timbers.
-Oak troughs associated with fulacht fiadh have been excavated and identified at Lisheen, Co.
-Tipperary (Gowen, M. 2005), Monanny 2, Co.
-Monagahn (IAC stratigraphic reports) and at a nearby site Fermoy 4 (03E1639).
-Oak also has unique properties of durability and strength.
+Oak also has unique properties of great durability and strength.
 Sessile oak (Quercus petraea) and pedunculate oak (Quercus robur) are both native and common to Ireland.
 The wood of these species cannot be differentiated based on its microstructure.
 Pendunculate oak is found on heavy clays and loams particularly where the soil is of alkaline pH.
 Sessile oak is found on acid soils often in pure stands and although it thrives on well-drained soils it is also tolerant of flooding (Beckett 1979, 40-41).
-Both species of oak grow to be very large trees (30-40m) and can live to an age of about 400 years.
-The oak (Quercus spp.) identified suggests that there was a supply of oak in the surrounding environment at Fermoy 1.
+Both species of oak grow to be very large trees (30-40m) and can live to an age of 400 years.